 Anxious homeowners want to get home repairs started as soon as possible, knowing that long delays will only add stress to the lives of their family.
 It's not that easy though as there are many dependencies to overcome.

-- Access to homes must be clear, and many barrier islands dependent on bridges, causeways and low lying roads have had delays in gaining access, which is slowing recovery.
+- Access to homes must be clear.
+Many barrier islands dependent on bridges, causeways and low lying roads may have delays in gaining access, which slows recovery.

-- Utilities like natural gas, electric power, and propane need to come back online and remain stable to support workers.
+- Utilities like natural gas, electric power, and propane must be back online and remain stable to support workers.

 - Some homeowners may be able to pay out of pocket for repairs while waiting for insurance checks.
 Many homeowners will have to wait for their insurance companies to complete processing claims before they can hire the help they need.

 - Homeowners have to decide what gets done first, i.e. repair or replace a roof or siding, if they can't do everything at once.
 The easiest route to recovery is hiring one builder, remodeler or home renovation company to handle all repair needs but …